 While the University of West Georgia diligently works to internally resolve all student complaints, a student who is aggrieved by a final decision of the President may appeal to The University System of Georgia’s Board of Regents.
-Students may submit a complaint by submitting this form, calling 404.962.3264, or via mail at the following address:
+Students may submit a complaint by submitting this legal affairs form, calling (404) 962-3264, or via mail at the following address:

 Board of Regents of the University System of Georgia

 270 Washington Street, SW